ilkomiliev/generate-jwks-lambda/README.md

 ### AWS Serverless

 The project provides also AWS CDK project for deployment of the JWK generator as a lambda function and exposing the functionality as a REST call via the AWS API Gateway.
-The returned result in JSON format as described above.
+The returned result is in JSON format as described above.

 ## Development